Palmetto Academy – Faculty and Student Programs

 STUDENT APPLICATION REQUIREMENTS:

 - In two pages or less, describe: a) why you are applying; b) career goals; c) how you will contribute to the appropriate research topic; d) results/experience envisioned for research, and e) any past experiences NASA-related research.

 - List in order of preference your programs of choice – see listing below (#1 being highest).
 You may only rank each selection once and must rank every program.

-- One faculty recommendations, using the application system for submission, due by Sunday, March 6, 2022.
+- One faculty recommendation, using the application system for submission, due by Friday, February 6, 2023.